TransBioInfoLab/ad-meta-analysis/README.md

 ### Matched Meta-analysis

 #### Description
-To prioritize methylation changes most likely to be affected by the AD pathogenesis process, we performed additional analysis using an alternative strategy to reduce confounding effects due to age.
+To prioritize methylation changes most likely to be affected by the AD pathogenesis process, we performed additional analysis using a sample matching strategy to reduce confounding effects due to age.
 More specifically, we first matched each case with a control sample using matchControls function in e1071 R package.
-The matched samples were analyzed in the same way as described above, except by removing age at death effect in the linear models.
+The matched samples were then analyzed in the same way as described above, except by removing age at death effect in the linear models.

 #### Files